Socialists (Ukraine)

-The activity of the party was terminated on 19 March 2022 by the National Security and Defense Council of Ukraine due to martial law.
-On 23 September 2022 after losing its final appeal at the Supreme Court of Ukraine was dismissed, the party was banned in Ukraine.
+The activity of the party was terminated on 19 March 2022 by the National Security and Defense Council of Ukraine under martial law.
+On 23 September 2022 after its final appeal at the Supreme Court of Ukraine was dismissed, the party was banned in Ukraine.

 History

 Under its current name, the party was registered by the Ministry of Justice of Ukraine on January 28, 2015.
 Vasyl Tsushko, a veteran of the socialist movement, was elected head of the party.
 On May 21, 2016, he announced the resignation of his powers and resignation from the party due to another cyclical deterioration of his health.

 On June 25, 2016, at the 5th congress of the party, Leonid Kozhara, the Minister of Foreign Affairs of Ukraine (2012-2014), the acting chairman of the OSCE (2013), the People's Deputy of Ukraine of the 5th-6th-7th convocations (from 2006 until 2014), was elected as the chairman of the "Socialists".
 On November 27, 2019, he submitted a statement to the party's congress about resigning his powers and leaving the party.